North Carolina program

 Questions tied to this exact path

-• Does City of Raleigh Homebuyer Assistance require a participating lender for this household and loan setup?
+• Is your team approved to originate City of Raleigh Homebuyer Assistance for this household and loan setup?

 Action checklist preview